Thefrank/freebsd-port-sooners/README.md

   - REMOVED.
 PORT UPDATED.

 - prowlarr-0.1.1.875.txz (dotnet5 variant) (this can be updated via built-in updater)
+  - If you are using a package of prowlarr from BEFORE 2021-09-16 then I suggest a fresh install.
+   - I changed where `prowlarr` stores its data.
+It can now be updated without giving warnings.
   - This currently tracks "develop" as there is no stable release for this yet
+  - Now actually complies with `portfmt` and `portlint`
   - More info: https://github.com/Prowlarr/Prowlarr

 ## What is NOT here: